OfflineIMAP/offlineimap/docs/dev-doc-src/offlineimap.rst

 Where [args...] are as follows:

 Options:
+  --dry-run             This mode protects us from performing any actual action.
+                        It will not precisely give the exact information what will happen.
+If e.g. it would need to create a folder, it merely outputs "Would create folder X", but not how many and which mails it would transfer.
+  --info                Output information on the configured email
+                        repositories.
+Useful for debugging and bug reporting.
+                        Use in conjunction with the -a option to limit the output to a single account.
   --version             show program's version number and exit -h, --help            show this help message and exit -1                    Disable all multithreading operations and use solely a